-VCPM is accepting applications for the new term until March 7, 2014.
+VCPM will begin accepting applications for the new term on:

 What is the Vermont Certified Public Manager® Program?

 VCPM is a two-year, multi-course learning experience for current and emerging leaders in state government.
 The program is designed to be both intellectually challenging and practical.
 It provides a unique opportunity for managers and leaders statewide to learn together about their common challenges and strategies for success.
 Instructors include top organizational consultants and experts within state government.

 Who is VCPM for?
 What is the Acceptance Criteria?

 The VCPM program seeks a diverse group of current and emerging leaders from a cross-section of state departments.
 They may be individuals with direct management responsibilities or with organization-wide impact.
 Managerial designation is not required, but may be given preference when applications are competitive.
 There is no pre-requisite of academic degrees or credits.
 Training is designed for the intermediate and advanced level learner.